spotlightpa/poor-richard/content/news/2020-02-25-SPLCOMMUTATION25.md

 That doesn’t satisfy Rorick of the Amistad Law Project.
 She supports legislative solutions but wants to see Shapiro vote for commutations when Fetterman is in favor.

-The decisions made by the Board of Pardons, especially for elected members, can have political consequences, but that comes with the job.
+The decisions made by the Board of Pardons can have political consequences for elected members, Singel said, but that comes with the job.

 “It’s dangerous and it always has been,” Singel said.
 “But that’s what leadership is about.
 When you assume the duties of being on the Board of Pardons, you take an oath.
 You’re supposed to dispense your duties according to the oath of office and the Constitution.
 If you resign to playing safe and voting no, in my opinion, you’re violating your oath of office.”